Harriet Taylor Mill

 - Related Entries

 The woman who is today most commonly known as Harriet Taylor or Harriet Taylor Mill was born Harriet Hardy in London in October 1807.
-She married the pharmaceuticals wholesaler John Taylor on 14 March 1826; she was eighteen, and he was thirty nine.
+She married the pharmaceuticals wholesaler John Taylor on 14 March 1826; she was eighteen and he twenty-nine.
 The couple had three children: Herbert, born in 1827; Algernon (“Haji”), born in 1830; and Helen (“Lily”), born in 1831.
 John Taylor died of rectal cancer in 1849, and in the spring of 1851 Harriet was married again, this time to John Stuart Mill.
 She suffered from various health problems affecting her nervous and respiratory systems.
-In 1841, for instance, she lost much of the use of her legs for an extended period (J. S. Mill 1963, 486–7).
+In 1841, for instance, she lost much of the use of her legs for an extended period (J. S. Mill, [TEL], 486–7).
 A tuberculosis sufferer, as was John—it is possible that she caught “consumption” from him (see Packe 1954, 360)—she died of a respiratory failure on 3 November 1858.

-After John Taylor's death and their marriage, the Mills spent most of their time in their Blackheath Park home, with just Haji and Helen Taylor for company.
+Harriet was widowed in 1849, and she married John Mill in 1851.
+The Mills spent most of their married life in their Blackheath Park home, with just Haji and Helen Taylor for company.
 They had already largely withdrawn from society, perhaps due to the gossip that their relationship generated.
-Real or perceived slights toward Taylor Mill by Mill's mother and some of his siblings after their wedding resulted in his estrangement from much of his family (on this see Packe 1954, 349–57; Jacobs 2002, 117).
+Real or perceived slights toward Taylor Mill by Mill’s mother and some of his siblings after their wedding resulted in his estrangement from much of his family (on this see Packe 1954, 349–57; Jacobs 2002, 117).
 The Mills did sometimes interrupt their reclusion to travel, separately or together, to the south of England or to the Continent in pursuit of a more healthful climate.
-In late 1858, after Mill's retirement from the East India Company, they set out for Montpellier, but Taylor Mill's fragile health gave out in Avignon.
+In late 1858, after Mill’s retirement from the East India Company, they set out for Montpellier, but Taylor Mill’s fragile health gave out in Avignon.
 Mill bought a small house there, next to the cemetery in which she was buried, where he spent a considerable portion of the remainder of his life.
 (He died and was buried in Avignon in 1873.)

 Taylor Mill’s contemporaries offer radically different impressions of her.
 Mill’s view is already fairly clear from the lines from the dedication to On Liberty that were quoted above, but the description of her in his Autobiography is worth quoting in its entirety.

-Measured praise this is not.
-Not for nothing does Richard Reeves describe Mill as having a “lifelong mission to deify Harriet” (2007, 206–7).
+This passage and others like it lead Richard Reeves to describe Mill as having a “lifelong mission to deify Harriet” (2007, 206–7).

 No one else who knew Taylor Mill personally spoke of her in anything like these terms, as far as we know, and indeed several of her acquaintances held her in low estimation.
 The Carlyles were admirers initially, but they soon had changes of heart.
 Jane says that Harriet was “a peculiarly affected body” who “was not easy unless she startled you with unexpected sayings” and was even “somewhat of a humbug” (quoted in Packe 1954, 325–6).
 Thomas comments that “She was full of unwise intellect, asking and re-asking stupid questions” (quoted in Packe 1954, 315).
 Harold Laski relates that “Morley told me that Louis Blanc told him that he once sat for an hour with her and that she repeated to him what afterwards turned out to be an article that Mill had just finished for the Edinburgh….
 If she was what he thought, someone at least should have given us indications” (quoted in Stillinger 1961, 24–5).

-The works of which it is possible to describe Taylor Mill as an author or co-author with little fear of contradiction are all of limited philosophical import.
+While there are several works of which it is possible to describe Taylor Mill as an author or co-author with little fear of contradiction, Menaka Philips observes that none of them constitute what philosophers have traditionally regarded as a “great text” (2018, 629).
 A handful of published pieces, such as some poems, book reviews, and an essay on the aesthetic appreciation of the seasons that were published in the Monthly Repository in the early 1830s, when Fox was its editor, have minimal philosophical content.
-The Complete Works of Harriet Taylor Mill, edited by Jo Ellen Jacobs, contains various drafts of unpublished essays that are in Taylor Mill's hand on ethics and social philosophy; these discuss topics that are treated in well-known works that are commonly attributed to Mill, including defenses of women's rights and tolerance and criticisms of religion (Jacobs 1998).
+The Complete Works of Harriet Taylor Mill, edited by Jo Ellen Jacobs, contains various drafts of unpublished essays that are in Taylor Mill’s hand on ethics and social philosophy; their topics include defenses of women’s rights and tolerance and criticisms of religion (Jacobs 1998).
 But while at points suggestive, these pieces are also brief and indeed most are incomplete fragments.
-Although these drafts share thematic similarities with essays such as On Liberty and “The Utility of Religion,” they do not correspond closely with particular stretches of text in these published works.
-Nor are they always entirely cogent (a point also noted by Bruce Kinzer 2007, 94).
+Although these drafts share thematic similarities with the published works described in this section, as well as other works by Mill such as The Subjection of Women and “The Utility of Religion,” they do not correspond closely with particular stretches of text in these published works.
+While little has been written about these drafts, commentators have offered conflicting assessments of their cogency and significance.
+(Compare, for example, Michèle Le Doeuff’s (2003, 203–4) and K. C. O’Rourke’s (2001, 60–1) remarks on a draft of an essay on toleration and conformity, which is circa five pages in length.)

 As Jacobs reads this passage, Mill is declaring the chapter “to be written primarily by Taylor Mill” (2002, 207–8).
 This gloss, though, seems to overlook his statement that “she was the cause of my writing it.”
 Moreover, the aforementioned “forbidden dedication” of the volume refers without qualification to Mill as the author.

 To Mrs. John Taylor, as the most eminently qualified of all persons known to the author either to originate or appreciate speculations on social improvement, this attempt to explain and diffuse ideas many of which were first learned from herself, is with the highest respect and regard, dedicated.
-(J. S. Mill 1965, 1026n2)
+(J. S. Mill, [PPE], 1026n2)

 Even if the decision to put only Mill’s name on the cover of the Principles could be explained as an expedient to win greater acceptance for the ideas within, there would have been little harm in describing her as its co-author in this dedication if she were such, especially once the decision was made only to paste it inside copies of the Principles given to personal friends.
 On the other hand, though, his annotated bibliography does describe the Principles as a “joint production with my wife” (MacMinn et al. 1945, 69).
 And Taylor Mill was actively involved in revising portions of the later editions of the Principles.
 For example, the second (1849) edition is considerably more favorable to Socialism and even Communism, and the impetus for this shift seems to have been a change in Taylor Mill’s thinking.
 In a letter written to Taylor Mill early in 1849, Mill points out that she now “had marked dissent” from a passage in the first edition raising an objection to Communism that “was inserted on your proposition & very nearly in your own words.”
 He continues, though, that

 This is probably only the progress we have always been making, & by thinking sufficiently I should probably come to think the same—as is almost always the case, I believe always when we think long enough.
-(J. S. Mill 1972, 8–9)
+(J. S. Mill, [TLL], 8–9)

-While one important chapter of the Principles would not exist if not for Taylor Mill, then, and while it is clear that she helped to edit other chapters, it is unclear whether her role in the volume's composition was substantial enough to merit calling her its co-author.
+Thus while we can be confident that one important chapter of the Principles would not exist if not for Taylor Mill and that she helped to edit other chapters, it is unclear whether her role in the volume’s composition was substantial enough to merit calling her its co-author.
 It is not even entirely clear whether John thought of her as such, and if he did, whether this was true from the start or a retrospective judgment that he came to hold years later.

 This brings us to On Liberty, the celebrated defense of individual freedom, which was published in the year after Taylor Mill’s death.
 The dedication of this essay, a portion of which has already been quoted, says that “Like all that I have written for many years, it belongs as much to her as to me,” and in the Autobiography Mill elaborates on Taylor Mill’s role in the essay’s production.